stefanskiasan/MCP-Nest-virtual/README.md

 # NestJS MCP Server Module

 A NestJS module for exposing your services as an MCP (Model Context Protocol) server with Server-Sent Events (SSE) transport.
-This package simplifies exposing tools that can be discovered and executed by clients via SSE.
+This package simplifies exposing tools that clients can discover and execute via SSE.

 ## Features